DaxiaK/MyDiary/README.md

 This list is what function I will finish , the number is  sequence for coding.

+1. Optimized diry viewpager
+2. Theme
+3. Create memo
+4. Allow edit topic , diary
+5. Allow order for topic , memo
+6. Add bookmark for diary
+7. Add web block in diary
+8. Add photo in diary
+9. Google account backup
+10. More theme , More profile
+11. Create contacts
+12. Add music in diary

+Finshed:

 1. Add  mood in diary
 2. Add  weather in diary
 3. Add location in diary
-4. Optimized diry viewpager
-5. Create memo
-6. Allow edit topic , diary
-7. Allow order for topic , memo
-8. Add bookmark for diary
-9. Add web block in diary
-10. Add photo in diary
-11. Create contacts
-12. Add music in diary

 ## Usecase